Why Communism failed

 socialism, as many

-people fear the word Socialism due to constant fear mongering by
+people fear the word socialism due to constant fear mongering by

-powerful media and due to varying interpretations.
+powerful media and due to varying interpretations, especially one where socialism means no private ownership of anything.

 Welfare Capitalism would entail a market economy with: